FIMI X8 Mini : full review

 The drone is also equipped with downward-facing sensors, making it easy to take off and land.
 On the other hand, it does not have forward facing anti-collision sensors, so avoid sending it towards a tree or wall, it will not be able to stop itself.

-We were curious to see how the FIMI X8 Mini would perform in flight.
-In fact, we were not disappointed.
-It proved to be a very good drone with excellent performance, and despite its small size and light weight, it performed well in flight even in windy conditions.
+The FIMI X8 Mini is a very capable drone offering excellent performance, and despite its small size and light weight, it behaves well in flight, even in windy conditions.

 On paper, it offers the same level 5 wind resistance as the DJI Mini 2, i.e. winds of around 30 to 38 km/h.
-And our tests have confirmed that this is true in practice.
-It proved stable, even withstanding the stronger winds we encountered on a stormy day.
+The advertised wind resistance performance appears consistent with reported usage.
+It is generally described as stable, including in stronger wind conditions.day.

 The device is easy to control and can be taken anywhere you want.
 It is responsive and fast: it can reach a speed of 57.6 km/h in sport mode.

 The manufacturer claims a flight time of 30 minutes with the standard battery, and an extra minute, or 31 minutes, with the pro battery.
 To achieve this performance, you need to be in a windless environment and fly the drone at 6 m/s.
-Obviously, things are a bit different in the real world, but we had no complaints about the range, getting flight times of about 20 to 25 minutes depending on the session.
+Under real-world usage conditions, observed flight times generally range between 20 and 25 minutes.

 The camera is undoubtedly one of the main factors in choosing a drone and many drones on the market are now equipped with very good cameras.
 This is also the case with the FIMI X8 Mini, whose camera is certainly one of the best in its price range.

 It features a 1/2.6-inch Sony CMOS sensor capable of capturing 12MP still images in JPEG and RAW formats.
-With its 3-axis mechanical gimbal, fixed f2.0 aperture with 80° FOV and ISO range of 100 to 3200, they form a solid foundation for aerial photography and video, allowing capture 4K footage at up to 30fps, 2.7K at up to 60fps, 1080p at up to 90fps and 720p at up to 120fps.
+With its 3-axis mechanical gimbal, f2.0 fixed aperture with 80° FOV and ISO range from 100 to 3200, they form a solid foundation for aerial photography and video, capturing 4K footage at up to 30 fps, 2.7K at up to 60 fps, 1080p at up to 90 fps and 720p at up to 120 fps.

 In addition to standard AVC/H.264 encoding, HEVC/H.265 encoding is supported and the option of shooting with a flat F-log profile will provide colour grading in post production.
 The camera also incorporates a Hisilicon SoC for better image quality and also contributes to noise reduction for night shooting.

-The footage we shot in 4K gave us some very nice video with fine detail, although the images lacked a little dynamism, a point that will be useful to improve in post-production.
-However, this is not surprising given the tiny size of the sensor, and for a camera of this size, the results are more than acceptable, although not, in our opinion, as impressive as those obtainable from a DJI Mini 2.
+The 4K footage produced delivers very pleasing videos with fine details, although the rendering may lack some dynamism, a point that can be improved in post-production.
+This is not surprising given the small sensor size, and for a camera of this category, the results remain more than acceptable, even if they are not as impressive as those obtained with a DJI Mini 2.

 All packs come with the drone, remote control, battery (standard or pro depending on your choice), 4 spare propellers, a Type-C charging cable, 3 data cables with different connectors, and a protective cover for the gimbal.

-The price of a drone is often a determining factor when making a choice and these prices clearly make the FIMI X8 Mini an affordable alternative to the DJI Mini 2.
-The Mini SE may be priced like the X8 Mini, but it is not a 4K drone.
+The price of a drone is often a determining factor when making a choice, and these prices clearly make the FIMI X8 Mini an affordable alternative to the drones in DJI’s Mini range.

-You can of course find accessories for the FIMI X8 Mini on their dedicated page in our shop.
+You can of course find all the accessories and spare parts for the FIMI X8 Mini on our dedicated store page.

 The FIMI X8 Mini is a drone with serious qualities.
 It is compact and lightweight, performs well in flight even in windy conditions, has excellent battery life, has a range of 8km and its camera supports 4K and captures images with remarkable sharpness and stability.
 All this with a simple and effective application and a well-designed remote control.